lechefran/python_slam/docs/offline-calibration.md

 ## Output and SLAM integration

-Both JSON files are version 1.
+The camera JSON is version 1; the quality report is now version 2 (see below).
 The camera retains the existing runtime keys `model`, `width`, `height`, `K`, and `distortion`.
 Additional metadata records camera/recording mode, board geometry and units, UTC fitting time, quality status, and the report path/SHA-256.
 The report stores dependency versions, source-file